aerospike/movement/README.md

 A Work Chunk Driver drives the system forward, and an Output ID Driver provides an id for every emittable written to the output.

-NOTE: Movement is not yet ready for business critical applications.
+NOTE: Movement is not yet ready for production applications.
 It is currently intended for Testing and Research purposes.